Amphetamine vs Methamphetamine: What’s the Difference?

 Widespread Use of Meth

-Meth is commonly created in makeshift laboratories because it doesn’t require very many materials to convert the powdered form of meth into crystal.
+Meth is commonly created in makeshift laboratories because it doesn’t require very many materials to convert the powdered meth into crystal form.
 Once the conversion becomes complete, the finished meth product resembles glass, earning the name “crystal meth.”

 Meth is also pressed into pill form to make it more concealable.
 Methylenedioxy-methamphetamine (known as ecstasy) has been in existence since the early 1900s.
 It became popular in the party circuit throughout Europe and the United States.
 Over time, the drug has been either sold as straight ecstasy or mixed with substances such as fentanyl for a higher dose and reaction.